mdemou/hls-dash-video-transcoder-nodejs/README.md

 __Q: Can I track the request in some way?__

 __A:__ Yes.
 Adding a trackingId attribute to the payload request.
 It'll be returned on every notification hook event.

+__Q: Does the transcoder support HLS encryption?__

+__A:__ Yes.
+The transcoder supports AES-128 HLS encryption.
+To enable encryption, include both `encryptionKeyPath` (path to your encryption key file) and `encryptionKeyUrl` (URL where the key will be accessible) in your request payload.
+The transcoder automatically creates the required key info file and configures ffmpeg for encrypted HLS output.

 ## LICENSE